mercadopago/devsite-docs/guides/checkout-bricks/web-tokenize-checkout-v2-clientside.en.md

-# Migrate from Tokenizer V2
+# How to migrate from Tokenizer V2

-If your integration is using Tokenizer V1, follow the steps below to migrate to Checkout Bricks.
+If your integration is using Web Tokenize Checkout V2, follow the steps below to migrate to Checkout Bricks.

 > CLIENT_SIDE
 >